Compliance

 If the phrase “Great Scott!” in this blog’s title resonated with you, you might be a fan of the 1985 movie Back to the Future.
 It centered on Marty McFly and his pal, Doc Brown (the guy who shrieks “Great Scott” a lot, but it’s funny).
 Marty travels thirty years back to the past in Doc Brown’s time machine and spends the rest of the movie trying to get—yes—back to the future.
 See it if only for the gull-wing DeLorean, the most stylish way imaginable to travel through time.

 Segue alert.
 Cyber insurance is a lot like a time machine.
 Ideally, it provides a reset, so that even if your organization suffers a breach, collecting on your cyber insurance policy gives you the chance to fix the damage and get back to business quickly.
 But while we avoid giving spoilers on this blog, sometimes, in the realms of time travel and cyber insurance, you don’t end up back where you started, not exactly.
 That’s all we’ll say about the movie.
 But cyber insurance: Why wouldn’t it be the perfect slate-cleaner?
 For one thing, getting a cyber insurance policy, and collecting on it, involves some hurdles.
-We’ll talk about them, and why a solid Compliance posture is essential whether or not you decide to purchase (or collect on) cyber insurance.
+As the Compliance OS masters, our team at Anecdotes will talk about cyber insurance requirements, and why a solid Compliance posture is essential whether or not you decide to purchase (or collect on) cyber insurance.

 We’ve talked about risk before, but here’s a quick refresher.
 There are four main ways to respond to business risk, each with their pros and cons, and businesses generally use a mix of these approaches: